 Polyphenols are antioxidants that help protect our cells from damage by free radicals.

-A study done at the University of Scranton showed that popcorn contains very large amounts of polyphenols.
+A 2019 study showed that popcorn contains very large amounts of polyphenols (

 Popcorn is very high in fiber.

 The recommended daily intake of fiber is 25 grams for women and 38 grams for men.
-However, most people are eating much less than that.
+However, most people are eating much less than that (17).

 Popcorn is high in fiber, relatively low in calories and has a low energy density.
 These are all characteristics of a weight loss friendly food.